W-Mohammed/demo_conflict/README.md

 # demo_conflict

-This is a training repo
+This repo is intended for training